PAL

 A faded seal ‘Maḥmūd’ (1r).
 Old shelfmarks: ‘D 8202’ (IIa) and ‘182’ (spine, front cover); accession number (?): ‘16599’ (inner front cover).

-Cod.: paper, 36+IIa ff. (foliated with Hindu-Arabic numerals with Cairine characteristics in the upper left margins; a second foliation with Arabic-European numerals in the upper left corners of the text frame; catchwords in the scribe’s hand).
+Cod.: paper, 36+IIa ff. (foliated with Hindu-Arabic numerals in the upper left margins; a second foliation with Arabic-European numerals in the upper left corners of the text frame; catchwords in the scribe’s hand).
 A single neat naskh hand with nastaʿlīq influence (on ff.
 35r–43v bigger letters written with a thick nibbed pen, probably by the same hand).
-Mostly dotted ductus (without vowel marks), shaddas and maddas often indicated, very few final hamzas, frequent use of lām-alif muḥaqqaqa.
-Rubricated chapter titles and paragraph beginnings.
+Mostly dotted ductus without vowel marks, shaddas and maddas often indicated, very few final hamzas, frequent use of lām-alif muḥaqqaqa.
+Rubricated chapter titles and paragraph beginnings; occasional catch titles in the margins rubricated (e.g., 14v–16r).
 Main text enclosed in a thin red frame, spaces for illumination and title pieces reserved (1v, 29r).
-Occasional catch titles in the margins rubricated (e.g., 14v–16r).
-No tables or diagrams; dotted abjad notation in the body text, highlighted in red ink.
-Dimensions: 18×12 cm; 17 lines per page (western misṭara imprints).
-Presumably a large number of folios was lost after f.
+Dotted abjad notation in the body text, highlighted in red ink.
+No tables or diagrams.
+A large number of folios was lost after f.
 34: the original catchword on f.
-34v was replaced by the first word on the next page and the fold was repaired with paper slips.
-Otherwise the manuscript is in good condition with very few oil stains.
+34v was replaced by the first word on the next page and the fold was repaired with paper slips; otherwise the manuscript is in good condition with very few handling stains.
+Dimensions: 18×12 cm; 17 lines per page (misṭara imprints).
 Rebound in a red leather cover with a golden floral frame and central ornament.
 Doublures decorated with şal ebru.
 Type III binding.

 Bibl.: Toufic Fahd, La divination arabe. Études religieuses, sociologiques et folkloriques sur le milieu natif de l’Islam, Leiden: Brill, 1966, p.
-233, note 6; GAS VIIFuat Sezgin, Geschichte des arabischen Schrifttums.
-Vol. VII: Astrologie – Meteorologie und Verwandtes bis ca. 430 H., Leiden: Brill, 1979, p.
+233 n.
+6; GAS VIIFuat Sezgin, Geschichte des arabischen Schrifttums, Vol. VII: Astrologie – Meteorologie und Verwandtes bis ca. 430 H., Leiden: Brill, 1979, p.
 43.

 1v–34v